ca-so/Twilight2000-2.2-EZRules/ttrpg_notes/ttrpg/Rollespil/Twilight 2000 2nd Edition/Character Creation.md

 Since your characters usually start the game on the run, only equipment that can be carried or stored in the vehicle can be bought.

 If a new character is introduced, they cannot spawn with a vehicle (except with a motorcycle or similar) and can only carry the equipment they can carry on their person.
-However, the referee will usually allow the extra equipment they want to buy, to be airdropped in close by.
+However, the referee will usually allow the extra equipment they want to buy, to be airdropped in close by or as a hidden stash for the players to find.